 It is possible to recalculate the normalized results with different "weights" for the different data sources.
-For instance, if you want to place more importance on Craigslist data, and less on Yahoo Search, you could set Craigslist to '2', and Yahoo Search to '0.5'.
+For instance, if you want to place more importance on Craigslist data, and less on Google Search, you could set Craigslist to '2', and Google Search to '0.5'.

-statistics used numbers from Google, but since Google has deprecated its own API, we utilized
+statistics used numbers from Yahoo, but since Google has replaced it's old API, we utilized

 This is a fairly crude approximation of popularity, however, it's worth including, because all other things being equal, the more popular a language is, the more pages will exist mentioning it.

-We used Yahoo's search API for this too, with queries like this:
+We used Google's search API for this too, with queries like this:

 programmer -"job wanted" site:craigslist.org